 Options for Sending a Questionnaire

-Upon choosing to Send a Questionnaire, you'll be given the option to choose between sending a Simple or Detailed Questionnaire.
-The differences between these two questionnaires are discussed in the next section of this article, Risk Number Approaches.
+Upon choosing to Send a Questionnaire, you'll be given the option to choose between sending a Next-Gen Risk Assessment or sending one of our legacy options - the Simple and Detailed Questionnaire.
 You'll also see optional fields for Client Name, What is the Purpose of this Assessment, and Investment Amount.
 Filling in these fields will let you customize how the questionnaire appears to your client.

-- Client Name: If you’re working with a household (Wayne and Dianne Diaz, for example) you have the option to define a more specific “Client Name” for the questionnaire.
+- Client Name: If you’re working with a household (Wayne and Dianne Diaz, for example) you have the option to define a more specific “Client Name” for the questionnaire (Wayne OR Dianne).
 Whatever you type here, will be used to greet the client on the first slide of the questionnaire you create.
 If you don’t define a client name for the questionnaire, we’ll still greet the client on the first slide of the questionnaire, with the name saved for them within Riskalyze.

 - Purpose: The purpose field provides you with additional flexibility when assessing a client’s Risk Number®.
 Whether you’re aiming to address risk tolerance at a more general goal-level, or you want to capture one per account type, defining a “Purpose” for a questionnaire allows you to define the investments a given questionnaire pertains to.
 Anything defined in this field will be pushed to the welcome slide of the questionnaire.